-- 1. Council seeks a report in relation to Vacant properties and housing supply that considers: - a) Identification of long-term vacant properties - b) Cost implications on land banking and application of increased rates to long term vacant properties - c) Utilisation of data including data sharing and matching - d) Whether there is any anecdotal evidence indicating a correlation between vacancy rates and rate delinquency, as well as the residency status of property owners. - 2.
+- 1. Council seeks a report in relation to Vacant properties and housing supply that considers: - a) Identification of long-term vacant properties - b) Cost implications on land banking and application of increased rates to long term vacant properties - c) Utilisation of data including data sharing and matching - 2.
 If the above is deemed not possible, the identification of policy changes that might inform advocacy to the state and federal government and other local government bodies. - 3.
 The report includes any other relevant considerations.